stardot/UEF2ROM/doc/index.md

     UEF2ROM.py -a -m -s UEFs/Boxer_E.uef ROMs/Boxer-1.rom ROMs/Boxer-2.rom

-Without the `-s` option, the second file would be too large (16409 bytes) to fit in a single ROM.
+Without the `-s` option, the second file in the [Boxer](http://www.stairwaytohell.com/electron/uefarchive/Acornsoft/Boxer_E.zip)
+UEF would be too large (16409 bytes) to fit in a single ROM.

 ### Compressing files